All Episodes

 That's it.

-How's that had the last health care workout?
+How'd the last health care work out?

 I know they're promising everything.

-You know, they're going to nationalize the health care industry, nationalize the energy sector, only renewable, clean renewable energy.
+You know, they're going to nationalize the healthcare industry, nationalize the energy sector, only renewable, clean, renewable energy.

-That means no more gas, no more oil, no more coal, the lifeblood of our economy, 10 years, and a bill of rights guaranteeing a job, sustaining wage, family leave, medical leave, vacations, retirement security, K through 12.
+That means no more gas, no more oil, no more coal, the lifeblood of our economy, 10 years, and a Bill of Rights guaranteeing a job, sustaining wage, family leave, medical leave, vacations, retirement security, K through 12.

 No, K through whatever grade you feel like going to.

-You're going to be guaranteed healthy government food and healthy clean water, government water and clean air.
+You're going to be guaranteed healthy government food and healthy, clean water, government water and clean air.

 And everyone gets free housing.

-Everyone we're going to have no business because we'll end all free monopolies, economic security, even if you're unwilling to work.
+Everyone, we're going to have no business because we'll end all free monopolies, economic security, even if you're unwilling to work.

 And they may not be able to do it right away, but they want to get rid of cows because of flatulence and airplanes are gone.